Hesiod Theogony 743

 1 Enoch 18:11

-9 is a region the end of the great earth: there the heavens were completed.
-10 And I saw a deep abyss, with columns ⌈⌈of heavenly fire, and among them I saw columns⌉⌉ of fire fall, which were beyond measure alike towards the height and towards the depth.
-11 And beyond that abyss I saw a place which had no firmament of the heaven above, and no firmly founded earth beneath it: there was no water upon it, and no birds, but it was a waste and horrible place.
-12 I saw there seven stars like great burning mountains, and to me, when I inquired regarding them,
+9 is a region at the end of the great earth: there the heavens were completed.
+10 And I saw a deep abyss, with columns of heavenly fire, and among them I saw columns of fire fall, which were beyond measure alike in height and depth.
+11 And beyond that abyss I saw a place which had no firmament of heaven above, and no firmly founded earth beneath it; there was no water upon it, and no birds, but it was a waste and horrible place.
+12 I saw there seven stars like great burning mountains, and to me, when I inquired about them,

 Notes and References